-The office is also a place to transact all business at the window.
+The office window is also a place to transact all business.
 School office hours are 7:30 a.m. to 4:00 p.m., Tuesday through Friday during the regular school term.
-Students needing admission slips after an absence or needing to see the superintendent on a discipline referral are asked to be seated as directed by the attendance secretary.
-The superintendent will see you as soon as possible.
+Students needing admission slips after an absence or needing to see the principal or superintendent on a discipline referral are asked to be seated as directed by the attendance secretary or to make an appointment.
+The principal or superintendent will see you as soon as possible according to current availability and/or calendar availability.
 The office phone number is (573) 435-6293.
+Calling ahead and making an appointment is recommended.